 Many people don’t realize that Hong Kong is actually an outdoor paradise!
 They love the outdoors here, and there are so many hiking trails and outdoor activities all over Hong Kong.
 One of the most famous hiking trails is the Dragon’s Back trail.
 Feel free to hike it on your own, but be prepared…it’s not for the casual hiker – it’s pretty serious.
 You may also opt to take a guided hike along the Dragon’s Back Trail too.

 Search for the Famous Pink Dolphins

 Yes, they are pink.
 The Indo-Pacific humpback dolphins are endangered but live off the coast of some of Hong Kong’s islands.
-This conservation pink dolphin tour will teach you about these unique creatures allow you to see them in their natural environment.
+From Tai-O village you can take a conservation pink dolphin tour to teach you about these unique creatures allow you to see them in their natural environment.